We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

 That is it.
 Doing this will disconnect the internet connection for Google Drive, and you can still use the internet connection for other apps.

-Note – I am not 100% sure if this feature is available for all Android smartphones running Android 9 or above, but I got it on all my Android devices.
-If this option is not available for you, you can use the following method mentioned below.
+Note— I am not 100% sure if this feature is available for all Android smartphones running Android 9 or above, but I got it on all my Android devices.
+If this option is not available for you, you can use the method mentioned below.

 If you haven’t accidentally added a file to upload to your Google Drive and the files are uploading automatically due to auto-backup or sync settings, then you can follow this solution to solve the issue.

-Google Drive on smartphones automatically backups images and other media files, and there is an easy way to disable it.
+Google Drive on smartphones automatically backs up images and other media files, and there is an easy way to disable this.

 To disable auto-sync, you have to follow these simple steps-